nodeshift/nodejs-reference-architecture/docs/development/testing.md

 ## Guidance

 Both Mocha and Jest provide test parallelization.
-By default this is disabled by default in Mocha, as many use-cases see a negative performance impact when running tests in parallel.
+By default this is disabled in Mocha, as many use-cases see a negative performance impact when running tests in parallel.
 If you experience longer test times than expected you should check if enabling or disabling parallelism will improve test run times.